ashwinvin/websurfx/README.md

 > For full theming and customization instructions, see: [**Theming**](docs/theming.md)

-Websurfx comes loaded with several themes and color schemes, which you can apply and edit through the config file.
+Anvesh comes loaded with several themes and color schemes, which you can apply and edit through the config file.
 It also supports custom themes and color schemes using CSS, allowing you to make it truly yours.

 **[⬆️ Back to Top](#--)**